steven-terrana/zod-fast-check/README.md

 ### Additional Zod 4 features

-The following are supported only in Zod 4 via `Zod4FastCheck`:
+The following are supported only when using `zod-fast-check/v4`:

 **Schema types:**
 ✅ xor (exclusive or union)